-Catalonia is one of Spain’s most affluent and industrialised areas, with its own language and cultural identity.
-Catalonia has experienced temperature increases in recent decades, especially in the summer months.
+Catalonia is a historic nation and one of Spain’s most affluent and industrialised areas, with its own language and cultural identity.
+Catalonia has experienced temperature increases in recent decades (1.6ºC from 1950 to 2018), especially in the summer months.
 Sea temperatures and sea levels are also on the rise.
 In fact, at one point in the region, sea level has been rising at 4 cm per decade since 1990.
-Catalonia has a target to reduce emissions by 40% on 2005 levels by 2030.
+Catalonia has a target to reduce emissions by 40% on 1990 levels by 2030.
 In 2014, the regional Government met its 25% reduction target on 2005 levels for 2020 6 years early.
 In 2017, Catalonia introduced a Climate Change Law that also set longer-range reduction goals of 65% by 2040 and 100% by 2050.
 The law, which will be enforced from 2019 taxes heavy polluters.
 On 15th May 2019, the Government of Catalonia declared a climate emergency.

 In 2012, when the Catalan Strategy for adapting to climate change 2013-2020 (ESCACC) was launched, Catalonia took bold steps towards addressing the region’s exposure to the impacts of climate change.
 The strategy combines measures in sectoral planning, risk management and best practice to improve climate change adaptation and resilience.
 Its main objectives were to increase the adaptive capacity of the most vulnerable areas, socio-economic sectors and entire natural systems of Catalonia.
 Generating and transferring knowledge of climate change adaptation was also a priority.